Economic effects of immigration: Individual

 A survey of leading economists shows a consensus behind the view that high-skilled immigration makes the average American better off.
 A survey of the same economists also shows support behind the notion that low-skilled immigration makes the average American better off and makes many low-skilled American workers substantially worse off unless they are compensated by others.

 Studies show more mixed results for low-skilled natives, but whether the effects are positive or negative, they tend to be small either way.
 Research indicates immigrants are more likely to work in risky jobs than U.S.-born workers, partly due to differences in average characteristics, such as immigrants' lower English language ability and educational attainment.
 According to a 2017 survey of the existing economic literature, studies on high-skilled migrants "rarely find adverse wage and employment consequences, and longer time horizons tend to show greater gains".

 Competition from immigrants in a particular profession may aggravate underemployment in that profession, but increase wages for other natives; for instance, a 2017 study in Science found that "the influx of foreign-born computer scientists since the early 1990s... increased the size of the US IT sector... benefited consumers via lower prices and more efficient products... raised overall worker incomes by 0.2 to 0.3% but decreased wages of U.S. computer scientists by 2.6 to 5.1%."
 A 2019 study found that foreign college workers in STEM occupations did not displace native college workers in STEM occupations, but instead had a positive effect on the latter group's wages.
 A 2021 study similarly found that highly educated immigrants to Switzerland caused wages to increase for highly educated Swiss natives.
 A 2019 study found that greater immigration led to less off-shoring by firms.

 By increasing overall demand, immigrants could push natives out of low-skilled manual labor into better paying occupations.
+Microeconomic principles of labor, however, entail that increased competition in the labor market generally leads to workers being laid off or their wages being lowered.
 A 2018 study in the American Economic Review found that the Bracero program (which allowed almost half a million Mexican workers to do seasonal farm labor in the United States) did not have any adverse effect on the labor market outcomes of American-born farm workers.
 A 2019 study by economic historians found that immigration restrictions implemented in the 1920s had an adverse effect on US-born workers' earnings.